Best Positions for Early Labor: A Doula’s Guide - Baby Chick

 by Nina Spears

-The Baby Chick®: Pregnancy, Birth & Postpartum Expert
+The Baby Chick®: Pregnancy, Birth & Postpartum Expert | Birth & Postpartum Doula & Childbirth Educator

 Share

 During early labor, the first phase of labor, your cervix begins to efface (thin) and dilate (open up) to about 3 centimeters.4,5 Laboring women should stay at home during this first phase to make sure that things are progressing and that they’re not experiencing prodromal labor.6,9 Prodromal labor starts and stops but doesn’t progress to fully active labor.
-Many people call this “false labor.”7 However, we feel there’s nothing false about those contractions.
+Many people refer to this as “false labor.”7 However, we feel there’s nothing false about those contractions.
 But we would hate for a woman to experience these initial prodromal contractions and go to the hospital too soon if labor were to stop shortly after.
 The expecting woman would then be sent back home.

 So, what are the best positions and things to do to help in early labor?
 It depends: